columbus-elst-connection/CFP/README.md

 This workshop was specifically created with Rust Belt Rust in mind.
 We haven't presented it at other events, but we might do so.

 ### Are you from the Rust Belt?
+One of the presenters is from the Rust Belt.

 ### Contact information
 The submission form ask for contact information, which will not be commited to this repository.